openequella/openequella.github.io/guides/ContributionUserGuide.md

 #### YouTube
 To add a YouTube link
 1. Select YouTube then click Next to add a YouTube link.
 The Add YouTube page displays.
-2. Enter search criteria (e.g. equella) then click Search YouTube.
+2. Enter search criteria (e.g. openEQUELLA) then click Search YouTube.
 The search results display.
 3. Select the required videos then click Add.
 If multiple selections are made, the contribution wizard page displays with the selected attachments listed.
 They can be edited or deleted from the list.
 If only one YouTube link has been selected, the Edit YouTube details page displays.
 4. Click the View on YouTube link to open YouTube and view the resource.
 5. Edit the Display name if required, then click Save.
 The contribution wizard page displays with the YouTube video link listed.